 Laser Debridement and Facet Thermal Ablation

 After a doctor makes a back pain differential diagnosis, they may recommend home remedies that can be used on their own or in conjunction with medical treatment to reduce radicular pain symptoms.
 These include:

-- Restless Bed Rest: Restless bed rest involves staying in bed while performing certain movements to keep the body active.
+Restless Bed Rest: This involves staying in bed while performing certain movements to keep the body active.

-- Avoid Twisting Movements: Any twisting movement that is aggravating radicular symptoms should be avoided.
+Avoid Twisting Movements: Any twisting movement that aggravates radicular pain symptoms should be avoided.

-- Quit Smoking: Smoking has been shown to be linked to an increased risk of radicular pain.
+Quit Smoking: As stated above, smoking has been shown to be linked to an increased risk of radicular pain.
 Quitting smoking can decrease the likelihood of developing the condition and improve symptoms.

-- Avoid Lifting of Pushing Heavy Objects: Lifting or pushing heavy objects will make the pain worse.
+Avoid Lifting or Pushing Heavy Objects: Lifting or pushing heavy objects will make the pain worse.

 Follow Proper Rest After Injury: If you were injured, the affected area will be sensitive immediately after the injury.
 To make sure you don’t worsen your condition or exacerbate any existing pain, follow your doctor’s orders regarding bed rest.